 Teleportation, also called teletransportation, is the process of moving from one place to another without traveling through the intervening space.
 Teleportation is well known in science fiction, most famously in the form of the transporter in Star Trek.
-The term embraces both psychic teleportation, a subject not taken seriously by most scientists, and physical teleportation.
-The latter is now a scientific reality in the form of quantum teleportation.
+It is now a scientific reality in the form of quantum teleportation.
 See also US Air Force teleportation study.

 How the term was invented

 Tales of strange manifestations throughout history were collected by that famed purveyor of the weird and unorthodox, Charles Hoy Fort, a native of Albany, New York.
 Fort was something of a curiosity himself: a small, round, Wellesian figure with a luxuriant walrus moustache, whose favorite haunt was the New York Public Library.
 His pockets stuffed with index cards, pencils, and other flotsam of his private research, he'd trundle through the aisles scouring books and journals for any murmurings of the unconventional, the iconoclastic.
 Then back he'd ride, on the uptown trolley, to his wife and home in the Bronx, to his modest apartment with its crowded rooms, its cozy kitchen, its little office bulging with files of wonders such as no one had ever assembled before.
 Fish and frogs falling out of clear blue skies, stones flowing in open fields, and other troublesome oddities filled his vast catalog of the anomalous.
 These "Forteans," as they've become known, were compiled by the little investigator into several books, beginning with The Book of the Damned in 1919.In his third published collection of the strange and mysterious, Lo!
 (1931), Fort coined a new term: "Mostly in this book I shall specialize upon indications that there exists a transportory force that I shall called Teleportation.